Welcome to service dog laws in California

 - Service animals are working animals, not pets.
 “No pets” policies must be modified to allow service animals.

-- Service animals are not required to wear a vest, identification tag, patch, or harness identifying them as a service animal.
+- Service animals are not required to wear a vest, identification tag, patch, or harness to identify them as service animals.

 Service dog laws in California indicate that service animals may only be excluded (asked to leave) under certain circumstances: